ganiulis/personal-notes/software-development/php/language/opcache-and-jit.md

+---
+layout: default
-# OPcache and the Just-in-Time Compiler
+title: OPcache and the Just-in-Time Compiler
+---

 ## Synopsis